Psalms91-50-23/backend-only/README.md

 http://localhost:3000/api/v1/todos/3  patch route

-eg
+initial data of id 3

 {
     "id": 3,
     "from": "anonymous",
     "to": "mom",
-    "task": "remember to buy me boots for rugby and also a rugby ball", "hint": "complainer",
+    "task": "remember to buy me boots for rugby", "hint": "complainer",
     "completed": false

 }

 object id 3 will now be